shreyasmiraj/CFsshTunnel/README.md

 ## manual installation
 	- run `make build pip-install` to build and install the package
-	- run `make test` to test server and client functionality (requires server's pub rsa key to run the test successfully)
+	- run `sudo make test` to test server and client functionality (requires server's pub rsa key to run the test successfully)

 ## Launching server

 ### through make
-	- run `make launch_server` on linux server to start the server tunnel (launches with all default config)
+	- run `sudo make launch_server` on linux server to start the server tunnel (launches with all default config)

 ### from within python source/notebooks
 ```
 import CFsshTunnel
 #Run either with all default parameters or pass ssh/cloudflare config as required
-CFsshTunnel.cloud_ssh_tunnel()
+CFsshTunnel.CFsshTunnel()
 ```

 execute as root/sudo user since python-apt, /etc/ssh/sshd_config and ~/.ssh/config require that access